zstumgoren/executions-viz/README.md

 #### Style the axes

-So we have our axes, but let's clean things up a little by removing the tick marks and axis line.
+So we have our axes, but let's clean things up a little by removing the tick marks and axis lines.

-It's important to remember that since we're dealing with SVG elements, you can use both D3 *and* CSS to control the appearance of the chart.
+Since we're dealing with SVG elements, you can use both D3 *and* CSS to control the appearance of the chart.

 > Check out the [d3-axis docs](https://github.com/d3/d3-axis) and the [Axis Styling][] code example for useful techniques, in particular how to remove the ".domain" line on an axis to clean up styling